curl/curl/docs/TheArtOfHttpScripting.md

 </form>
 ```

- To POST this with curl, you will not have to think about if the fields are
+ To POST this with curl, you do not have to think about if the fields are
  hidden or not.
 To curl they are all the same:

     curl --data "birthyear=1905&press=OK&person=daniel" [URL]